Ben is primarily focused on the design, implementation and evaluation of markets for Nature Based Solutions.

 Biography

 Ben came to economics from the natural sciences.
-He is motivated by a passion for the natural world and first pursued an undergraduate degree in Biological Sciences at the University of Oxford, where it became apparent that issues of overexploitation were problems which science could largely not address; rather, solutions would be found through a better understanding of human behaviour and incentives.
-Therefore, he pursued a PhD in Environmental Economics at the University of Exeter, where he was primarily supervised by Brett Day.
+Motivated by a passion for the natural world, he first pursued an undergraduate degree in Biological Sciences at the University of Oxford.
+His first publications were therefore focused on biology.
+While he found his degree fascinating, it became clear that issues of overexploitation were problems that science alone could not solve; rather, solutions would depend on a better understanding of human behaviour and incentives.

 Research Interests